 egy with a view towards reporting the results professionally would be required to have the evaluation process approved by the IRB.

-The Associate Provost for Academic Affairs, who reports to the Provost, is responsible for the oversight of all human subjects research conducted at the University.
+The Associate Provost for Institutional Analysis and Effectiveness, who reports to the Provost, is responsible for the oversight of all human subjects research conducted at the University.
 The UMW IRB reports directly to the Associate Provost.
 The Associate Provost is the institutional official listed on UMW’s Federal Wide Assurance and is ultimately responsible for overseeing the protection of human subjects in research conducted at UMW.
 Any serious risks or unanticipated problems encountered by the IRB must be reported to the Associate Provost.
 The Associate Provost is also responsible for developing and administering necessary educational programs to meet the requirements set forth in this Manual.

 To be in compliance with Federal Regulations (45 CFR 46.107), the following requirements and conditions (D.1 a-h) must be met: